TechAtNYU/demodays/_site/README.md

 DemoDays is currently rather hacky.
 I built this by myself before the API and before Jekyll 2.x was released.
 This meant I had to manipulate the posts without using [collections](http://jekyllrb.com/docs/collections/).

 What we're doing is tricking Jekyll into believing we have top level "blog posts" in `/_posts/`.
 Those are what are compiled into the nice archives pages.
 We name these posts the same as the actual date of that DD.
 Eg., the DemoDays on July 21st, 2012 is named `21-07-2012-july2012.md`.
+The permalinks we use abstract away everything else, leaving us with beautiful URLs.

 Then in `/_posts/demos` we have a "category" called demos with folders organized by date.
+These demos posts are not meant to be compiled on their own, but rather looped through and generated on the main post pages.
 The demo posts all have a year of 0000 but otherwise correspond to the correct date.
 Since we don't care about compiling the demo posts, it doesn't really matter.

-This bad structure will be replaced as soon as:
+This awkward structure will be replaced as soon as:

 1. We upgrade DemoDays to Jekyll 2.x
 2. DemoDays uses an API integration instead of hacking YAML to store data/generate pages
 3. Jekyll is banished from tech@NYU forever since Ethan hates it

-(All are forthcoming...)
+(All of the above are forthcoming...)

 ##If you dare proceed